-By Train: Bhopal Train station is one of the most important stations on the North-South line and well connected.
+Train: Bhopal Train station is one of the most important stations on the North-South line and is well connected.

-By Road: Bhopal is well connected to all parts of India by road.
+Road: Bhopal is extremely accessible to all parts of India by road.
 Distance to Bhopal from some major cities of Madhya Pradesh

 - Ujjain to Bhopal – 200 KM